Can One Word Explain a Life?

 Charles Foster Kane left behind a story.
 His story.
 But no one, not the journalists, his friends, his lovers, or those who knew him best, could make sense of it.
 Perhaps only Kane truly knew it.
 But I don’t think he did.

-Citizen Kane transformed Hollywood after its release in 1941, bringing a cinematic language, storytelling, and technical craft that hadn’t been seen before—and would go on to shape the next 80 years of film.
+Citizen Kane transformed Hollywood after its release in 1941, bringing a cinematic language, storytelling, and technical craft that hadn’t been seen before.
+It would go on to shape the next 80 years of film.
 In 1998, the American Film Institute polled 1,500 film professionals and Citizen Kane topped the list.
 Ten years later, the AFI ran another poll.
 It retained top spot.
 Film critic Kenneth Tynan wrote, “Nobody who saw Citizen Kane at an impressionable age will ever forget the experience.”
 I wouldn’t disagree.

 I first saw the movie in the Glasgow Film Theatre in the winter of 1998 with my friend Gavin.
 We walked out in silence.
 We knew we’d seen something special.
 The power and legacy of the film still resonate more than a quarter of a century later.